SystemsApproach/private5g/cloud.rst

 Telemetry) runs on-line, layered on top of the hybrid cloud being managed.
 It defines an API that can be used to read and write parameters of the running system, which serves as a foundation for building closed-loop control.
+Although not shown in the schematic, the off-line component is also used to lifecycle-manage the on-line components.

 .. _fig-2D:
 .. figure:: figures/ops/Slide11.png
    :width: 500px
    :align: center

-   Simplified representation of the management platform, highlighting the off-line and on-line aspects of cloud management.
+   Alternative representation of the management platform, highlighting the off-line and on-line aspects of cloud management.

 6.3.1 Resource Provisioning